Bobby Morrow: Personal life

 Morrow was married to Jo Ann Strickland, whom he met in high school, in what was described as a "fairy-tale marriage".
 They moved to Odessa, and later to Houston, where he restarted his career in banking that he had put on hold to train for the 1960 Olympics.
+They had twins together.
 They divorced around 1968.
 He subsequently moved to Ohio, where he met and married Judy.

 Morrow died of natural causes on May 30, 2020, at his home in Harlingen, Texas, at the age of 84.